quanganh2627/baytrail-i-x64-kitkat_vendor_intel_fw_sst/README.txt

 	are done in the volume library and DRC to take care of set and get all params across context save/restore calls.
 	This FW patch will fix noise in Capture and IHF playback in CTP platfrom.

+June 07 2012: Anand  Jyoti: Audio FW ver 6.0.0 added
+	Bug 22197 - LPE Audio Firmware with basic Audio playback and Capture functionality working
+	i.
+Audio Firmware with basic audio playback and capture verified on CR4/HVP with alsa applications for Headset and Analog Mic ii.
+Pre/post processing are NOT supported